 For nursing course rotation information, please contact Jamie McConnell, Jamie.email@example.com or 816-501-0428.

-With a RN to BSN degree, you receive more of the valuable skills desired by employers and are more likely to advance in your career to higher managerial roles at health facilities, such as nursing director, clinical nurse manager, and nurse practitioner.
-The average salaries for these positions are much higher than a typical RN salary.
+With a BSN degree, you receive more of the valuable skills desired by employers and are more likely to obtain graduate education that will help you advance in your career to higher managerial roles at health facilities, such as nursing director and clinical nurse manager.
+The average salaries for these positions are much higher than a typical RN staff salary.

 The BSN degree will allow you to take your education even further by qualifying you to pursue a master’s degree in nursing.